visgl/deck.gl/docs/api-reference/aggregation-layers/gpu-grid-layer.md

 This is an object that contains material props for [lighting effect](/docs/api-reference/core/lighting-effect.md) applied on extruded polygons.
 Check [the lighting guide](/docs/developer-guide/using-lighting.md#constructing-a-material-instance) for configurable settings.

+##### `colorAggregation` (String, optional)

+* Default: 'SUM'

+Defines the operation used to aggregate all data point weights to calculate a cell's color value.
+Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
+'SUM' is used when an invalid value is provided.

+`getColorWeight` and `colorAggregation` together determine the elevation value of each cell.

+##### `elevationAggregation` (String, optional)

+* Default: 'SUM'

+Defines the operation used to aggregate all data point weights to calculate a cell's elevation value.
+Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
+'SUM' is used when an invalid value is provided.

+`getElevationWeight` and `elevationAggregation` together determine the elevation value of each cell.

 ### Data Accessors

 ##### `getPosition` ([Function](/docs/developer-guide/using-layers.md#accessors), optional)